imabhi7/Spotify-Analysis-with-SQL-and-Query-Optimization/README.md

 GROUP BY artist;
 ```

-## Moderate Data Analysis
+## Medium Queries
-6. Calculate the average danceability of tracks in each album.
+1. Calculate the average danceability of tracks in each album.
 ```sql
 SELECT
 	album,